Tathastu

-Tathastu (So be it) is a 2006 Indian Hindi-language drama film starring Sanjay Dutt and directed by Anubhav Sinha.
-It is based on the American film John Q.."
+Tathastu (So be it) is a 2006 Indian Hindi-language drama film directed by Anubhav Sinha, starring Sanjay Dutt and Ameesha Patel in the lead roles.
+It is based on the 2002 American film John Q.

 Plot

-Ravi Rajput comes from a poor family; his father was a foreman at a mill, and could not afford to send Ravi to a private school.
-Ravi studied in a municipal school, got a job in a mill, married Saru, who subsequently gave birth to their son, Gaurav.
+Ravi Rajput comes from a poor family; his father was a foreman at a mill and could not afford to send Ravi to a private school.
+Ravi studied in a municipal school, got a job in a mill, and married Saru, who subsequently gave birth to their son, Gaurav.
 The proud parents watch as Gaurav grows up, starting walking, talking, and feigning illness just to stay home and watch World Cup Cricket.
 Their lives are turned upside down when Gaurav faints while playing cricket.

 They take him to the nearest hospital in Bandra, where Doctors Nita and Sen inform them that their son is dying and will not survive unless he receives a heart transplant, the cost of which is 15 lakhs rupees.
-A heart is available for transplant but the hospital will only perform the surgery on receipt of the money.
-A desperate Ravi turns to his insurance company, which declines to renew his policy citing an obscure clause; his employer, with whom he has worked for over 11 years, refuses to sanction above Rs.75000/-.
+A heart is available for transplant, but the hospital will only perform the surgery on receipt of the money.
+A desperate Ravi turns to his insurance company, which declines to renew his policy, citing an obscure clause; his employer, with whom he has worked for over 11 years, refuses to sanction above Rs.75000/-.

-When nothing works out and Dr. Sen informs Ravi that his son will soon be discharged and will probably die soon after, he gets a gun, holds 30 people hostage in the hospital until the doctor agrees to operate on his son.
-DCP Rane is assigned to this matter and his orders are to kill Ravi and end this drama.
-Meanwhile, the hostages realize how good a man Ravi is when he lets a pregnant woman deliver with full medical care, helps a woman facing domestic abuse as well as an elderly gentleman whose son values money more than his father.
+When nothing works out and Dr. Sen informs Ravi that his son will soon be discharged and will probably die soon after, he gets a gun and holds 30 people hostage in the hospital until the doctor agrees to operate on his son.
+DCP Rane is assigned to this matter, and his orders are to kill Ravi and end this drama.
+Meanwhile, the hostages realize how good a man Ravi is when he lets a pregnant woman deliver with full medical care, helps a woman facing domestic abuse, as well as an elderly gentleman whose son values money more than his father.
 Outside, he becomes a dark hero when the media reports that he is doing it to save his son, with a huge crowd gathering in his support.